seng637-Winter/seng637-a1-GHFATEMEH/Assignment 1-Answers/seng637-a1-Group 15.md

 - In exploratory testing, we cannot find all the bugs in the system because tests are designed and executed at the same time.
 However, in scripted testing, as we have a scenario and test case, we can check all the scenarios.

 - Additionally, understanding the importance of teamwork, working collaboratively, using diverse perspectives, and sharing knowledge was crucial in overcoming the challenges we faced.

+# Insights from Bug Report Analytics

+The pie chart titled "Bugs Reported by Status" provides a visual breakdown of the current states of bug reports.
+It shows that the majority (59%) of the bugs have been resolved, indicating effective issue resolution processes within the team.
+However, there remains a significant portion (28%) of newly reported bugs, suggesting ongoing testing and identification of issues.
+The smallest segment (13%) represents bugs that have not yet been fixed, which could either be due to lower priority, more complex issues, or those requiring additional information.
+This distribution offers a snapshot of the project's health in terms of software quality assurance and highlights areas that may need further attention or resources.

 # Comments/Feedback on the lab and lab document